 - Magical Boys gender-flips the Magical Girl series.

-- In Homestuck, the Alpha Kids that are introduced in Act 6 are meant to feel like Gender Flips of the main Kids.
-However, since John and Jade can be seen as Gender Flips as each other, their official Gender Flips just come across as Expies.
+- In Homestuck, The first two Alpha Kids introduced in Act 6 are meant to feel like Gender Flips of the main Kids.

 - The review of Partymania on The Spoony Experiment took place in a genderswapped 80s world.
 Linkara (or rather, his 90s Kid persona) became 80s Chick and Spoony became the giggly girly Spoonette.
 And Benzaie... let's not talk about Veronique.